 The experience in the pavilion appeals to all the senses and leaves a lasting impression.
 For example, a mobile piece in the form of projected visual effects, light and audio deals with the legacy of the nomads and the connection to other ethnic groups right at the start.
 In the "Land of Treasures", interactive, multi-sensory installations present the culture and natural wealth of Kazakhstan.
 Furthermore, landscapes shaped by light and mirrors as well as large room-in-room installations provide interesting insights into the country.
 In a different area, the pavilion visitors get to know the "Golden Man" and Kazakh culture through artefacts, interactive maps and installations with tactile surfaces.
 Whether it is in an exhibition and research laboratories, while learning or playing, using interactive installations, real objects, animated high-tech infographics, the Wheel of the Future or the 180° projection and much more: Visitors experience Kazakhstan as a country in motion that is adapting, changing and striding towards the future.

-Under the slogan "Connecting Minds, Creating the Future," EXPO 2020 will take place from October 1, 2021 to March 31, 2022 in Dubai, the first time in an Arab and Muslim country.
-More than 190 countries and organizations are presenting their exhibitions on the three thematic clusters Opportunities, Sustainability and Mobility, which together make up the size of 610 football fields.
-25 million visitors are expected, most of them from abroad.
+Due to the corona pandemic, Expo 2020 Dubai took place one year later.
+Under the motto "Connecting Minds, Creating the Future," the Expo gates were open in Dubai from October 1, 2021 to March 31, 2022.
+It was the first World Expo to be held in an Arab and Muslim country.
+More than 190 countries and organizations presented themselves on the three thematic clusters Opportunities, Sustainability and Mobility, which together had the size of 610 football fields.
+Almost 25 million visitors, mostly from abroad, were at the Expo in Dubai.